Abhinavv-G/CI-workflow/README.md

-# CI/CD Pipeline with GitHub Actions & Docker
+# CI Pipeline with GitHub Actions & Docker

-Automated CI/CD pipeline that tests, builds, and ships a Dockerized Python application to Docker Hub on every push to main — zero manual steps.
+Automated CI pipeline that tests, builds, and ships a Dockerized Python application to Docker Hub on every push to main — zero manual steps.

 ## Architecture